youssefHosni/Data-Science-Interview-Questions-Answers/Deep Learning Questions & Answers for Data Scientists.md

 * Residual Connections and Layer Normalization: Transformers employ residual connections and layer normalization to facilitate the flow of information and improve gradient propagation.
 Residual connections enable the model to capture both high-level and low-level features, while layer normalization normalizes the inputs to each layer, improving the stability and performance of the model.

 These components collectively enable the transformer model to process and generate representations for input sequences in an efficient and effective manner.
-The self-attention mechanisms, along with the feed-forward networks and positional encoding, allow the model to capture long-range dependencies, handle parallel processing, and generate high-quality representations, making transformers highly successful in natural language processing tasks.
+The self-attention mechanisms, along with the feed-forward networks and positional encoding, allow the model to capture long-range dependencies, handle the parallel processing, and generate high-quality representations, making transformers highly successful in natural language processing tasks.

 ## Q25: What is self-attention, and how does it work in transformers? ##